Posts

 Image

-A discussion by Venerable Alawwe Anomadassi Thero This reflection explores the Khajjaneeya Sutta (SN 22.79) and the radical shift it demands: moving from seeing "things" (nouns) to seeing "processes" (verbs).
+A translation based on a discussion by Venerable Alawwe Anomadassi Thero : Version 1 This reflection explores the Khajjaneeya Sutta (SN 22.79) and the radical shift it demands: moving from seeing "things" (nouns) to seeing "processes" (verbs).
 By understanding how the mind constructs a "self" out of simple occurrences, we can dismantle the duality of internal/external.
 1. The Nature of Naming: "Tasmā" (Therefore) In the Khajjaneeya Sutta , the Buddha defines the Five Aggregates through their function.
 For example: “Ruppatīti kho bhikkhave, tasmā rūpanti vuccathi” (It is afflicted, monks; therefore, it is called ‘form’.)
 The word Tasmā is the key.
 It tells us that a "Name" (like Form or Rupa) is only a label for an action that is already happening.
-We cannot have a name without a Siduweema (occurrence); we cannot say "cold" without a sensation.
-A name is never independent; i...
+We cannot have a name without a Siduweema (occurrence); we cannot say "co...

 From Concepts to Vision: Beyond the Method